vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/md-import.md

 ::::

-Also, if you would like to place your markdown files directly besides your actual files, but don't want them rendered as pages, you can set `pagePatterns` options in VuePress config.
+Also, to place your Markdown files directly besides your actual files, but don’t want them rendered as pages, you can set `pagePatterns` options in VuePress config.
 See [pagePatterns](https://v2.vuepress.vuejs.org/reference/config.html#pagepatterns) for more details.

 :::: code-group